 Coopers in France founded corporations as far back as the 9th century.
 In 1268 they filed their statutes with the High Court for approval and these were further confirmed and consolidated by Charles VII, Louis XIII and Louis XIV, the latter issuing a decree relative to forests in 1669 which is still applicable to this day.

-Over 65% of the national production is sold to export, mainly to the United States, Italy, Australia and Spain.
+Over 68% of the national production is sold to export, mainly to the United States, Spain, Australia and Italy.

 Indeed, climate change is enabling vine cultivation ever further north and in addition, the New World is continuing its considerable vineyard development.

 The Tonneliers de France' contribute to the production of the finest wines and spirits and to achieve this they work closely with the leading estates and the best oenologists, adapting to individual requirements through the choice of wood, level of toasting and the application of those little secrets that are the privilege of seasoned professionals.

 Coopers within the French Federation (52 members), which is presided by Jean-Luc SYLVAIN and structured around a number of committees (social, technical, staves and communication), work to ensure the long term future of their profession, while upholding their traditional heritage.

 Maturing wine in a barrel is considered 'noble' ageing.
 An oak cask is capable of bringing out the best in a wine, of magnifying its intrinsic qualities and revealing every aromatic trait.